Avril-Cui/61040-portfolio/assignments/assignment1.md

 2. Peers, teammates, or coworkers (direct users or non-users): People who are involved in the Productivist’s plans or schedules.
 They are impacted by the problem because when the Productivists’ planning causes missed deadlines or rescheduling, others in their circle are also impacted, causing them to also reschedule to accommodate new changes.

 3. Productivity tool developers (non-users): ​​These are companies that create productivity and scheduling apps such as Notion or Google Calendar.
 They are impacted by this problem because recognizing and addressing this problem could give them valuable insights into designing more adaptive, user-centered tools.
-However, a highly effective solution may also draw users away from their existing platforms, potentially reducing engagement with their current products.
+However, a highly effective solution (that are not implemented by themselves) may also draw users away from their existing platforms, potentially reducing engagement with their current products.

 # Evidence and Comparable